Importance of Regulatory Filings, Financial Statement Notes, and Supplementary Information

 Types of Audit Reports

-When an independent auditor provides a written opinion on a company’s financial statements, it is called an audit report.
+An independent auditor’s written opinion on a company’s financial statements is called an audit report.

 The standard independent audit report usually has several paragraphs.
-To begin with, the first or “introductory” paragraph describes the financial statements and the responsibilities of management and the auditor.
-The second or “scope” paragraph describes the nature of the audit process and gives the basis for the auditor’s expression about reasonable assurance.
+The first, or “introductory,” paragraph describes the financial statements and the responsibilities of management and the auditor.
+The second, or “scope,” paragraph describes the nature of the audit process and gives the basis for the auditor’s expression about reasonable assurance.
 The third paragraph, “opinion,” gives the auditor’s assessment of the financial statements’ fairness.

 The audit opinion can take any one of the following forms: